entekadesign/kobold-alarm-clock-card/README.md

 description: ""
 ```

-Then, create a switch in the same way as above, this time associating it with the script just created, and add the entity ID of the switch as the value of your `alarm_entity_local` entry.
+2. Create a switch in the same way as above, this time associating it with the script just created, and add the entity ID of the switch as the value of your `alarm_entity_local` entry.

 ### Debug